EricCpy/Numberplate_Recognition/README.md

 | **MobileNetV3 Faster R-CNN** | 0.21 seconds                          | 20.55                                                                  |
 | **YOLOv11**                  | 0.13 seconds                          | 42.56                                                                  |

 The results show that our MobileNetV3 Faster R-CNN is slower than YOLOv11.
 Furthermore, when analyzing the consistency of OCR predictions, YOLOv11 generated a higher average number of different plate predictions per tracking target, while MobileNetv3 produced less than half of YOLO's predictions.
 This difference occurs because MobileNetv3 tends to predict fewer plates and over shorter timeframes.
-This means MobileNet focuses on larger and more readable plates over smaller ones, which YOLO also detects at detecting.
+This means MobileNet focuses on larger and more readable plates over smaller ones.

 The frequent changes in plate predictions suggest there is significant room for improvement in the OCR technique.
-For instance, if we had a fixed camera setup for the video, we could identify the optimal spot where the license plate is most clearly visible, potentially increasing accuracy.
-We could also throw away license plate predictions which dont equal the license plate pattern for a country.
+For instance, with a fixed camera setup, we could identify the optimal spot where the license plate is most clearly visible, potentially increasing accuracy.
+We could also throw away OCR predictions which dont equal our license plate pattern.

 The frequent changes in plate predictions indicate potential for improving the OCR technique.
 For example, with a fixed camera setup, we could identify the optimal position where the license plate is most clearly visible, which could enhance our accuracy.
 Additionally, we could filter out license plate predictions that do not match the expected pattern.

 ## Conclusion
 This project explored various approaches to license plate recognition by implementing and comparing multiple object detection models.
 Rather than focusing solely on developing a production-ready system, the primary goal was to assess the strengths and weaknesses of different detection techniques.

 We found that Faster R-CNN with a ResNet50 backbone yielded the highest recall and mAP50 scores, making it the most effective model for accurate license plate detection among those tested.
 On the other hand, Yolov11 provided a strong balance between precision, speed and recall, making it the most practical option for real-time applications.
-While MobileNetV3 offered efficiency, its performance was inferior to both Faster R-CNN and YOLOv11.
+While MobileNetV3 offered efficiency, its accuracy was inferior to both Faster R-CNN and YOLOv11.
 For object tracking, DeepSORT demonstrated its effectiveness by consistently maintaining accurate license plate identification across frames.
 OCR performance remained a challenge, as easyOCR struggled to reliably predict the same text for a plate across different frames.

 Overall, this project provided insights into object detection, tracking, and OCR for license plate recognition.
 While each approach had its trade-offs, combining YOLOv11 for detection and DeepSORT for tracking offered the best balance.
 Further refinements in OCR and dataset curation could improve the robustness and reliability of such a system in practical deployment scenarios.